top of page

 5:30 a.m. – Why so early?

-The alarm goes off.
-I briefly consider just playing dead.
-But it doesn't work, because the cat has a built-in early warning system for "people who need to get up right away" and loudly stomps on my face.
+The alarm clock rings.
+I briefly consider pretending to be dead.
+But that doesn't work, because the cat has a built-in early warning system for "people who are about to get up" and loudly stomps all over my face.

-A subtle hint that her bowl is scandalously empty, even though dry food is always there.
-But our kitten is spoiled.
+A subtle hint that her food bowl is scandalously empty, even though there's always dry food available.
+But our kitten is just spoiled.

 6:00 a.m. – Coffee and silence – the best moment of the day

-With my first cup of coffee, I enjoy exactly 10 minutes of peace before the chaos sets in.
-I could theoretically meditate, catch up on the news, or sort out my thoughts during this time.
+With my first cup of coffee, I enjoy exactly 10 minutes of peace and quiet before the chaos begins.
+During this time, I could theoretically meditate, catch up on the news, or sort out my thoughts.

-Instead, I scroll through my phone because at this time of day my brain is only good for Instagram and cat videos.
+Instead, I scroll through my phone because at this time of day my brain is only capable of handling Instagram and cat videos.

-7:00 a.m. – Daughter number two rises from the depths of the duvet
+7:00 a.m. – Daughter number two rises from the depths of the bedcovers

-The younger of my two daughters actually gets out of bed on her own.
+My younger daughter actually gets out of bed by herself.
 I'm proud.
-She mumbles "morning," which is probably more of a sound than a conversation, and drags herself toward the bathroom.
+She mumbles a "morning," which is more of a sound than a conversation, and shuffles towards the bathroom.

-She stays there for what feels like an eternity.
+She stays there seemingly forever.
 I remember my own teenage years and let her be.
 At least she's awake.

-7:20 a.m. – I try not to let our apartment sink into chaos
+7:20 a.m. – I'm trying to keep our apartment from descending into chaos.

-Between feeding the cat, checking the lunchbox (“No, you can’t just take one bar of chocolate!”) and collecting mysterious piles of clothes that suddenly appear everywhere, I try to leave the household in a somewhat stable state.
+Between feeding the cats, checking the lunchbox ("No, you can't just take one bar of chocolate!") and collecting mysterious piles of clothes that suddenly appear everywhere, I try to leave the household in a reasonably stable state.

-I'm using the word "get up" generously here.
-Actually, I pull the covers away from her and say
+I'm using the word "get up" loosely here.
+Actually, I pull the covers off her and say...

 "YOU HAVE TO GO NOW!"
-She mumbles something incomprehensible (probably a curse at me) and staggers toward the bathroom.
-Meanwhile, the cat stands in the kitchen, acting like it hasn't been fed in days.
+She mutters something unintelligible (probably a curse on me) and staggers towards the bathroom.
+Meanwhile, the cat is standing in the kitchen, acting as if she hasn't been fed in days.

-After an endless back and forth about when we'll finally leave the house—7:41 a.m. or 7:43 a.m.—we finally make some progress.
-Both daughters are arguing with full enthusiasm, even though they don't really want to go to school at all.
-At some point, I grab their school bags, gently push them toward the door, and the debate is over.
-Reluctantly, but at least, we're finally off.
+After endless back and forth about when we should finally leave the house – 7:41 a.m. or 7:43 a.m. – we somehow manage to make some progress.
+Both daughters argue passionately, even though they really don't want to go to school at all.
+Eventually, I grab their school bags, gently push them towards the door, and the debate ends.
+We finally set off – reluctantly, but at least we're off.

 8:10 a.m. – I disappear into the office

-Finally, I'm sitting in the car, drinking my second coffee—at least mentally—and considering whether I should perhaps crown the day with a salary discussion after all.
-The to-do list is already waiting, but for now, I'm enjoying the brief peace between school chaos and office life.
-A deep breath before the next hustle and bustle begins.
+Finally, I'm in the car, drinking my second coffee – at least in my mind – and wondering if I should perhaps cap off the day with a salary negotiation.
+The to-do list is already waiting, but for the moment I'm enjoying the brief respite from the chaos of school and the daily grind at the office.
+A deep breath before the next commotion begins.

-Emails, meetings, to-do lists – my day is full.
+Emails, meetings, to-do lists – my day is packed.

-While I'm doing highly professional things (or pretending to have everything under control), messages are pouring in to the Gilmore Girls group:
+While I'm doing highly professional things (or pretending I have everything under control), messages start trickling into the Gilmore Girls group:

 • "Mom, have you seen my charging cable?"